MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/modern-custom-extensions.md

 This information is provided to help designers and developers troubleshoot issues.
 This information should be provided to your design and development team.

 ## Overview of extensions

 SharePoint Framework (SPFx) Extensions can be used to extend the SharePoint user experience.
 With SharePoint Framework Extensions, you can customize more facets of the SharePoint experience, including notification areas, toolbars, and list data views.

 Extensions can have a bad influence on the performance of a SharePoint page as it also takes CPU and network resources to do required work.

 There are four types of extensions:

 - **Application Customizers** adds scripts to the page, and accesses well-known HTML element placeholders and extends them with custom renderings.
 - **Field Customizers** provides modified views to data for fields within a list.
 - **Command Sets** extend the SharePoint command surfaces to add new actions, and provides client-side code that you can use to implement behaviors.
-- **Search Query Modifier (preview only)** it will be invoked just before the search query is executed.
+- **Search Query Modifier (preview only)** are invoked just before the search query is executed.

 ## Remediate extension performance issues

-Follow the guidance in this section to identify and remediate performance issues with extensions listed in the **extensions are impacting page load time** results.
+Follow the guidance in this section to identify and remediate performance issues with extensions listed in the **Extensions are impacting page load time** results.

->[!NOTE] Application Customizers may be executed in the early stage during the lifecycle of a page and it may influence the performance of other extensions on the page.
+>[!NOTE] Application customizers may be executed in the early stage during the lifecycle of a page and it may influence the performance of other extensions on the page.

 The audit results in the Page Diagnostic Tool will display two stages of executing an extension in order to help identify the potential performance impact.